cloudfoundry/staticfile-buildpack/README.md

 cf push my-site -m 64M
 ```

-Your static assets will be served by [Nginx](http://nginx.com/) and it only requires 20M [[reference](http://wiki.nginx.org/WhyUseIt)]; rather than the default 1G allocated to Cloud Foundry containers.
+Your static assets will be served by [Nginx](http://nginx.com/) and it only requires 20M [[reference](http://wiki.nginx.org/WhyUseIt)].
+The `-m 64M` reduces the RAM allocation from the default 1G allocated to Cloud Foundry containers.

 Configuration
 =============